 If you don’t feel well or are experiencing dizziness, cramps, or extra fatigue – then get help.
 Larger cities, like Florence and Rome, have medics set up in the main squares for your safety, or you can ask a police officer for help!

 If you choose to participate in an organized tour, then remember your guide is your best buddy while trekking, biking or any other kind of tour.
 If you are hot, tired or you have simply realized you have reached your limit: let them know.

 “There is no reason anyone has to feel bad about accepting help when they have had enough!
-We provide an air conditioned support van on all of our tours.
-It is follows the same route and participates in all the same activities as the bikers so they don’t miss out on the activities.
+We provide an air-conditioned support van on all of our tours.
+It follows the same route and participates in all the same activities as the bikers so they don’t miss out on the activities.
 It also carries extra supplies for hydrating and replenishing.” – Piero Didona, Owner & Tour Leader at Bike Florence & Tuscany